Building a Home? Smart Technologies to Integrate Into Your New Construction

 Smart smoke detectors alert the homeowner to a problem no matter where they are in the world, as long as they have access to data.
 If there's an emergency in the house, the homeowner can contact the authorities as needed.

 Many smart thermostats are capable of "learning" what temperature the homeowner prefers, by logging and analysing the homeowner's settings over time.
 Whereas old programmable thermostats can be pre-programmed to change the temperature according to the time and day, a smart thermostat needs no programming after a while.
+According to sustainable living blogger Antonia Ko, a clever thermostat could reduce heating bills by 10% and cooling costs by 15%.

 Smart thermostats are even capable of following the movements of the homeowner's phone.
 Smart thermostats know when the homeowner leaves the house, and when they're returning.
 When the homeowner is approaching home at the end of the day, the smart thermostat can change the temperature according to the desires of the homeowner.